 (Or, the 2012 Eurovision story written by Fifi and gifted to me on my birthday this year)

 Not sure what this is?
-You should probably view the first story in the series, So Lucky, 2011 (aka, my 2011 non-birthday present from Fifi).
+You should probably view the first story in the series, Eurovision 1: So Lucky.

 Min’s non-birthday present 2012